Dupuytren's contracture causes thickening of tissues (fascia) in the palm. A fascia is a band or sheet of tissue beneath the skin.

 However, in most people with Dupuytren's contracture, there is no known cause or associated illness or injury.

 Who develops Dupuytren's contracture?

-Dupuytren's contracture is named after Baron Dupuytren who described the condition (and invented an operation for it) in 1831.
 Most cases occur in middle-aged or older people; however, it sometimes develops in younger adults.
 It is much more common in men than in women.
 It is most commonly found in people of Northern European descent.
-It is thought three to five of every one hundred people in the UK have some degree of Dupuytren's contracture.
+It is thought about 4 of every 100 people in the UK have some degree of Dupuytren's contracture.
 In Northern Europe where it is more common, one quarter of men over the age of 60 have Dupuytren's contracture.

 Do I need treatment?

 Treatment is needed only if the fingers have started to bend (if there is contracture) or if the normal function of the hand is affected.